Ecosystem Radar

 As the country continues to nurture entrepreneurial talent and attract both local and international funding, Bulgaria is no longer just an outsourcing hub—it’s a launchpad for world-class innovation.
 This shift is critical for positioning the region within the global startup map and inspiring future founders across Eastern Europe.

-Read full the coverage on BBC(bg)
+Read the full coverage on BBC(bg)

 About BBC